 Unconditional contributions receivable expected to be received within one year and are recorded at their net realizable value.
 Unconditional contributions receivable due beyond one year are stated at net present value of the estimated cash flows using the risk-free interest rate at the time the pledges or contributions were made.
-As of December 31, 2022, the discount rates on promises to give restricted to passage of time and to particular use were 3% and 4%, respectively.
-As of December 31, 2021, the discount rate was 3%.
+As of December 31, 2023 and 2022, the discount rates on promises to give restricted to passage of time and to particular use were 3% and 4%, respectively.
 Amortization of the discounts is included in contribution revenue.
-As of December 31, 2022 and 2021, the unamortized discount was \$49,347 and \$20,938, respectively.
+As of December 31, 2023 and 2022, the unamortized discount was \$49,347 each year.
 The Organization deems all contributions receivable to be collectible, and accordingly does not have an allowance for doubtful accounts.
-As of December 31, 2022 and 2021, donor restricted contributions receivable net of discounts totaled \$1,150,653 and \$964,062, respectively.
+As of December 31, 2023 and 2022, donor restricted contributions receivable net of discounts totaled \$650,653 and \$1,150,653, respectively.